ibivu/B4TM-Galaxy-2017/README.md

 You need to form your team by enrolling a group on [Blackboard](https:://bb.vu.nl).
 Each group consists of 2 people.

-### Get the access to a Galaxy instance on the cloud

-There are two Galaxy servers running on the cloud.
-Please click [here](https://github.com/ibivu/B4TM-Galaxy-2017/blob/master/galaxy/README.md) to get the Galaxy server for your team and create an account on that server
-(each group has one account).

 ### Prepare Docker and stuff

 Please refer to [this](https://github.com/ibivu/B4TM-Galaxy-2017/tree/master/docker), which will guide you through the preparation.